avbrown1/SimMatrix-Analysis/README.md

 # SimMatrix-Analysis
 This repository hold scripts to analyze a similarity matirx.

+SNPRelate-Code.R:

+This is the code used for the R program SNPRelate.

 extractTop-Match.pl:

 #Given a sample in a Similarity matrix, this script will extract the top "n" matches (Highest similarity scores) to that particular sample.